Pumpkin Vegan Cornbread Muffins (Perfect with Chili)

 Have you started thinking about your Thanksgiving menu yet?

-• All-purpose flour; you can also sub whole wheat flour, though the muffins will be more dense.
+• All-purpose flour: You can also sub whole wheat flour, though the muffins will be more dense.
 If you prefer a whole-grain flour, then I recommend using whole wheat pastry flour for best results.
 For a gluten-free version, I recommend using oat flour or a gluten-free flour blend.
 Other gluten-free flours, like almond, will not work.

 Think of the pumpkin like applesauce in other muffin recipes; it adds in much needed moisture to the cornmeal and the added spice profile pairs perfectly for a holiday table.